conmaol/maglocunus/AI/LLMs/ngrams.md

 §3.4.
 For bigrams, the unsmoothed calculation was:
 - $P(rabbit|white) = \frac{|white\ rabbit|}{|white|}$

-With add-one smoothing, where V is the corpus vocabulary, we get
+With add-one smoothing, where V is the corpus vocabulary, we get:
 - $P(rabbit|white) = \frac{|white\ rabbit| + 1}{|white| + |V|}$

 §3.5.
 For trigrams, the unsmoothed calculation was:
 - $P(rabbit|a\ white) = \frac{|a\ white\ rabbit|}{|a\ white|}$

-With add-one smoothing, we get
+With add-one smoothing, we get:
 - $P(rabbit|a\ white) = \frac{|a\ white\ rabbit| + 1}{|a\ white| + |V|}$ (??)

 §3.6.
 Add-one smoothing is generally a poor method of smoothing, in part because too much probability mass is moved to all the zeros.
 Adding smaller values is often better.